KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/storyboard/README.md

 Experiment 2 : Write a program to reverse a number.

 ### 1. Story Outline:
-To find the reverse of number "While loop" is used.The reverse of number is obtained with the help of remainder and modulo division operator using while loop.
+To find the reverse of the number "While loop" is used.
+The reverse of the number is obtained with the help of the remainder and modulo division operator using a while loop.

 ### 2. Story:

-After simulation starts,student will see code.Student will start execution while executing it shows message to user about every statemt. when scanf statement executes user will input a number.It is Stored  in variable "num".To reverse the number while loop is executed. in loop to get last digit modulo division the number by 10 i.e. lastDigit = num % 10 will be executed.
-Then the while loop is used until number is greater than.In each iteration of the loop, the remainder when number is divided by 10 is calculated and the value of number is reduced by 10 times.Inside the loop, the reversed number is computed using:rev = rev*10 + remainder.
+After the simulation starts, the student will see the code.
+The student will start execution while executing it shows a message to the user about every statement. when scanf statement executes user will input a number.It is stored in variable "num".To reverse the number, while loop is executed in loop to get last digit modulo division the number by 10 i.e. lastDigit = num % 10 will be executed.
+Then the while loop is used until the number is greater than.
+In each iteration of the loop, the remainder when the number is divided by 10 is calculated and the value of the number is reduced by 10 times.Inside the loop, the reversed number is computed using:rev = rev*10 + remainder.

 #### 2.1 Set the Visual Stage Description:

-When the student visits the link of the simulator page, he sees canvas of screen size (light orange shade) with title in top center "REVERSE OF NUMBER ".
-On this canvas START button is seen to start program.Once START button is clicked button will turned to "NEXT" button.
-The screen is divided into two blocks one for code execution and Output Functioning . when user click on "NEXT" execution will start and when scanf  statement is reached input box will be shown infront of the input statment.After giving input and clicking SUBMIT,It will change to NEXT button again.
-In Output Functioning box ,values of variables "Reverse Number","Remainder" and "Number" will be displayed.
-Code will appear on code execution block on left side.
+When the student visits the link of the simulator page, he sees a canvas of screen size (light orange shade) with the title in the top center "REVERSE OF NUMBER ".
+On this canvas, START button is seen to start the program.
+Once the START button is clicked button will be turned to the "NEXT" button.
+The screen is divided into two blocks one for code execution and Output Functioning. when the user clicks on the "NEXT" execution will start and when scanf statement is reached input box will be shown in front of the input statement.
+After giving input and clicking SUBMIT, it will change to the "NEXT" button again.
+In the Output Functioning box, the values of variables "Reverse Number", "Remainder" and "Number" will be displayed.
+The code will appear on the code execution block on the left side.

 #### 2.2 Set User Objectives & Goals:
 1. To understand application of while loop in program.How while loop executes when condition will be true and false.